aliitani/littlelemon/Readme.txt

 ** PLEASE NOTE
 I am using the "djoser" library so the authentication and registration endpoints are provided by the djoser library.

-# Endpoints and APIs TO TEST:
-/menu/
-/menu-item/<int:pk>
-/book/
-/reservations/

-# APIs
+# APIs to TEST
 /api/bookings
 /api/menu
 /api/menu-item/<int:pk>

-# USER REGISTRATION - Using Browsable API, Postman or Insomnia
+# USER REGISTRATION - Using Postman or Insomnia
 /auth/users/

 # USER AUTHENTICATION - Using Postman or Insomnia
 /auth/registration/token/login/
 /auth/registration/token/logout/

 # UNIT TESTS
 RUN $ python manage.py test